Robbery Defense Attorneys Passaic County, NJ

 Convictions of robbery in New Jersey are considered first or second-degree felonies and may lead to prison sentences of up to 20 years, however, you do not need to fight these potentially life-changing charges alone.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience serving clients facing theft and fraud charges of all kinds, including robbery.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience serving clients facing theft and fraud charges of all kinds, including robbery.
 We strive to protect the legal rights of all our clients throughout local New Jersey towns including Paterson, Wayne, Woodland Park, Clifton, Little Falls, West Milford, and the greater Passaic County area.

 Call our office today to speak with a member of our legal team in a free and confidential consultation regarding your robbery and/or other theft and fraud charges and to find out how our firm can best serve you.